exiang/open_hub_wiki/Database.md

 ## Create a new table
-Please follow this [naming convention](Extending-Model-Meta) strictly
+Please follow this [naming convention](Extending-Model-Meta) strictly.

 ## Flexible Schema
 OpenHub used traditional relationship database as the core data storage method.
 The development team has been creative to  achieve flexible schema with the following 2 methods: